praveenscience/Word-Bank/Readme.md

 ## Introduction

-In Word Bank we are going to use for learning new words and improving vocabulary skills.
+In Word Bank we are going to use for learning new words and improving vocabulary skills.Daily we post five words.

 ## Setting up Locally